IBM/GetStartedJava/README.md

 ## 9. Create a Liberty Server Definition

-Get to servers view by clicking from the Menu bar at the top select `Window` -> Show View -> Servers.
+Get to servers view by clicking from the Menu bar at the top select `Window` -> `Show View` -> `Servers`.
 You will see the Server view hightlighted at the bottom of Eclipse platform.

 ![](images/ProjectExplorerView.png)